nomad-coe/WP3-Cc4s/README.md

 ## Summary of WP3-related discussion at Riga hackathon Friday 17 - Monday 20 June 2022

-* Task 1 of WP3 is about creating interfaces between Cc4s and representative ab-initio codes from all code families (NAO, FLAPW, PAW)
+* Task 1 of WP3 is to create interfaces between Cc4s and representative ab-initio codes from all code families (NAO, FLAPW, PAW)
 * As part of WP3 an interface between Cc4s and FHI-aims (NAO) has already been created and published.
 * Next steps will involve the creation of interfaces to *Exciting* (FLAPW) and *ABINIT* (PAW)